Nausea and Vomiting, Age 12 and Older

 - Bowel problems, such as a bowel obstruction .

 - Infection in or around the brain, such as meningitis , encephalitis , or a brain tumor.

 Nausea and vomiting can quickly cause dehydration .
-Older adults have an increased chance of becoming dehydrated, because they may:
+Older adults have an increased chance of becoming dehydrated.

 Check your symptoms to decide if and when you should see a doctor.

 Severe dehydration means: